When it’s time to go on an adventure to discover hidden prizes, you better have an adventure hat on! Left to right: Jessie, Sarah, Kelly

 The tiny roadside store was closed by the time we arrived, but the painted plywood cutouts with the face holes were there for us to create more memories.

-Once back on the main road we were blessed with a stunning sunrise.
+Once back on the main road we were blessed with a stunning sunset.
 Little did I know the happiness was just about to ratchet up as our next stop was a very unique mile-long strip of food joints and bars.
 Every imaginable Puerto Rican delicacy could be had here including the industrial-sized containers of liquid courage.

 Within minutes a mojito that appeared to be in a small garbage can was placed in front of me.
 I was thirsty and it didn’t take long for me to make it disappear as the sun had 30 minutes earlier.
 All of a sudden it felt like a high-speed freight train was barreling around a bend in my head.
 Whoosh!
 I was three, no four, sheets to the wind!

-We ate, drank, and toasted our never-to-forget adventure to El Yunque.
-The day was filled with too many prizes for me too many to count.
+We ate, drank, and toasted our never-to-forgotten adventure to El Yunque.
+The day was filled with too many prizes for me to count.
 I was blessed to spend a day with Kelly and her closest friends.
 I avoided the dreaded outdoor radio skunk.
 I got to visit a rain forest for the first time.
 I got to drink a mojito that would douse a forest fire.
 I could list several more, but I feel you get the point.

 I highly recommend going to this wonderful National Forest in Puerto Rico.
 Just don’t forget your adventure hat and take your soulmate if you can because El Yunque is a magical place indeed!